monadplus/AMMM-project/heuristics/README.md

 ## Structure

 - `app` contains the sources of the executable.
-- `src` contains the sources of the library that the exectuable depends on.
+- `src` contains the sources of the library that the executable depends on.
 - `test` contains the sources of the library's test.
-- `examples` contains some instances to run.
+- `instances` contains some instances to test the solver.

 ## Installation